 Disaster – it can strike anywhere, any time.
 It takes many forms, from earthquakes to floods, and can build over days and weeks or hit suddenly without warning.

-BCEHS staff actively participates in emergency planning, mock disaster exercises and other joint training initiatives to make sure disaster preparedness and response capabilities are identified and deployed quickly and effectively when they are needed most.
+BCEHS staff actively participates in emergency planning, mock disaster exercises and other joint training initiatives to make sure we can identify and deploy disaster preparedness and response capabilities quickly and effectively when they are needed most.

-The Emergency Management team helps staff prepare to respond to and recover from major emergencies; and provides provincial oversight and direction to BCEHS in the planning of responses to multi-casualty incidents (MCI) - those major emergency situations that involve multiple patients at one scene.
+The Emergency Management team helps staff prepare to respond to and recover from major emergencies.
+The team also provides provincial oversight and direction to BCEHS in planning responses to multi-casualty incidents (MCIs) - those major emergency situations that involve multiple patients at one scene.

-The team also provides guidance in hazard recognition and risk assessment by identifying and documenting the hazards that pose the greatest threat at the station, regional and provincial levels, and developing strategies to manage these risks.
+The team provides guidance in hazard recognition and risk assessment by identifying and documenting the hazards that pose the greatest threat at the station, regional and provincial levels, and developing strategies to manage these risks.

 Emergency Management staff provide direction and advice regarding major incident support, hazardous substance response, and chemical, biological, radiological, nuclear and explosive (CBRNE) response.

 Maintaining and improving the health of paramedics, first responders and patients who are exposed to hazardous substances is a key priority for BCEHS.

-One of the ways this objective is being achieved is through the Technical Advisor Program, which provides current technical information to on-site supervisors and paramedics responding to Chemical, biological, radiological, nuclear and explosive (CBRNE) events.
+One way in which we are achieving this objective is through the Technical Advisor Program, which provides current technical information to on-site supervisors and paramedics responding to chemical, biological, radiological, nuclear and explosive (CBRNE) events.

 Technical advisors are trained in CBRNE operations, hazardous materials awareness, explosives disposal procedures and emergency medical services best practices.
 Working closely with regional BCEHS dispatch operations centres, technical advisors gather and analyze vital on-scene information, such as patient symptoms, to determine the type of hazard that may be involved.